OscarGomezGonzalezz/MERN-k8s/README.md

 10.244.0.7 - - [13/Nov/2022:02:28:36 +0000] "GET /path-a.html HTTP/1.1" 200 28 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/107.0.0.0 Safari/537.36"
 ```

-## Enabling helm.

-* helm create <name>

-So that this line works, there must be nothing, which is gonna be created with helm, running
-* helm install <name-release> <name> (optional if we dont want to create them in default namespace)--namespace <namespace>

-When we change something we use upgrade, and besides if we want to use defined values we could do the following:
-* helm upgrade <name-release> <name> --values <name>/values.yaml

 ## Enabling CI/CD Pipeline.

 Helpful video: https://youtu.be/a5qkPEod9ng?si=QT74PcBAnWdadVls